noahehall/theBookOfNoah/0current/security/websecurity.md

 - attack vectors: the methods that adversaries use to breach or infiltrate your network
 - attack surface: the sum of the different points (for "attack vectors")
 - checksum: a small-sized block of data derived from another block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage.
 By themselves, checksums are often used to verify data integrity but are not relied upon to verify data authenticity.
-  - digital fingerprints that are calculated when a resource is created, and can be reused to recalculate checksum upon donwload to ensure the uploaded version matches the downloaded version
+  - digital fingerprints that are calculated when a resource is created, and can be reused to recalculate checksum upon download to ensure the uploaded version matches the downloaded version
 - subresource integrity checks: checksums for the browser
 - security through obscurity: relying on an attacker being unable to guess something; i.e. relying on an attackers ignorance/obscurity of the system
 - embargo resources: enable access to sensitive resources only at a certain point in time, e.g. financial reports are often embargoed